wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 })
 ```

-The application has to show that calculated signature to the user now, and the user has to re-type that code into the web application for the verification.
+The application has to show that calculated code to the user now, and the user has to re-type that code into the web application for the verification.

 <!-- begin box info -->
-You can alter the length of the signature components by using `offlineAuthorizationCodeComponentLength()` function of `PowerAuthConfiguration.Builder` class.
+You can alter the length of the code components by using `offlineAuthorizationCodeComponentLength()` function of `PowerAuthConfiguration.Builder` class.
 <!-- end -->

 ### Verify Server-Signed Data